myumichi/aliucord/README.md

 ## 🙋 FAQ

-- Q: **_"Can this get my account banned?"_**
+> [!CAUTION]
-- A: Using third party clients and injecting custom css is against the ToS.
+> **Using third party clients is against the ToS.
 We are not responsible for anything that might happen to your account by using third party clients.
-Use at your own discretion.
+Use at your own discretion.**

 - Q: **_Which plugins are used in the screenshots?_**
 - A: The plugins included are: